thangacodes/Crontab/README.md

-# This repo will shows you to understand the crontab or CRONTABLE setting up in Linux (RHEL 7, 8)
+# This repo will shows you to understand the crontab or CRONTABLE how to setting up in Linux OS like RHEL 7,8 and CentOS
 # CronJobs:
 Cron job is a time-based job scheduler in Unix-like computer operating systems.